isomerpages/moe-dunmansec/_sec-1-registration/First Day Of School.md

 Annex A.</p>
 <h4>General School Rules</h4>
 <p>Students are required to put on the full school uniform with the school
 tie every Monday.
-They may wear the school’s Polo T-Shirt, with school pants/ skirts on other days if they wish to do so.
+They may wear the school’s Polo-Tee, with school pants/ skirts on other days if they wish to do so.
 Please note that as the prescribed school uniform is an important part of school identity, modifications to the uniform are not allowed.
-Students are also required to wear their name tag (students will collect from the bookshop at a later date) and white school shoes at all times.</p>
+Students are also required to wear their name tag (students will collect their name tags from the bookshop at a later date) and white school shoes at all times.</p>
 <h4>Co–Curriculum Activity (CCA) Performing Arts Audition &amp; Sports Trial</h4>
 <p>There will be CCA Auditions held in the afternoon of 5 and 6 January 2026
 for Secondary 1 students.
-Please be reminded to bring along a pair of PE attire, as reflected in the packing list.
+Please be reminded to bring along a pair of PE attire, which will also be reflected in the packing list.
 Attendance is compulsory.
 Further details will be provided to students during the administrative briefing on 2 January 2026.</p>